SSH

 Note

-The following is a method of logging in using a key pair.
-You need to do key pair generation and registration in advance.
-For login by password, see Login by password .
+The following method is a login method using a key pair.
+You need to Generating and Registering a Key Pair in advance.
+For information on logging in using a password, please refer to Login With Password .

-1. Use the ssh-keygen command on a terminal program (xterm, kterm, gnome-terminal, terminal, etc.) to create a key pair.
+1. Create a key pair using the ssh-keygen command from a terminal program (xterm, kterm, gnome-terminal, terminal, etc.).

 % ssh-keygen (Enter)